 If you require any further information please don’t hesitate to contact the Clerk at clerk@bereregisparishcouncil.gov.uk

-The 2025 Calendar will be on sale from November in the NISA Shop, priced as they have been for 10 years now at a bargain £5, and making a great stocking filler.
-Profits from calendar sales this year will be going to RABI – Royal Agricultural Benevolent Institution, who provide guidance, practical care and financial support to those in the farming industry.
+The 2026 Calendar is now on sale from November in the NISA Shop, priced as it has been for 10 years plus at a bargain £5, and making a great stocking filler.
+Profits from calendar sales this year will be going to the Weldmar Hospice in Dorchester, which specialises in adult end of life care.

 The Village of Bere Regis